Best Practices for Collecting Metrics from Multiple Kubernetes Clusters¶

 file, addcluster_name_k8s=k8s-test

-to the value of theENV_GLOBAL_HOST_TAGS
+to theENV_GLOBAL_HOST_TAGS

-environment variable. - Add the environment variable
+environment variable value. - Also add the environment variable

 ENV_GLOBAL_ELECTION_TAGS

-, so the test environment cluster becomesk8s-test
+, so the test environment cluster becomes k8s-test. - Set the

 ENV_NAMESPACE

-environment variable tok8s-test
+environment variable value tok8s-test

 - name: ENV_NAMESPACE